 \begin{defn} Let $\CG$ be a 2-group.
 Its \emph{first homotopy group} $\pi_1(\CG)$ is the group of isomorphism classes of objects of $\CG$ with the multiplication induced by the tensor product of $\CG$.
 Its \emph{second homotopy group} $\pi_2(\CG)$ is the endomorphism group $\CG(\one,\one)$ of the tensor unit $\one$. \end{defn}

 By the Eckmann-Hilton argument, the second homotopy group $\pi_2(\CG)$ of any 2-group $\CG$ is always an abelian group.

 Let $\CG$ be a 2-group.
 Recall that a category is \emph{skeletal} if every isomorphism class of objects contains only one object.
 Since every category is equivalent to a skeletal one, we can find a skeletal category that is equivalent to $\CG$ as categories and transfer the 2-group structure of $\CG$ to the skeletal one.
-This argument shows that every 2-group is equivalent to a skeletal 2-group (also called a \emph{special 2-group} in \cite{BL04}).
+This argument shows that every 2-group is equivalent to a skeletal 2-group.
 Now we assume that $\CG$ is skeletal.
 Then $\pi_1(\CG)$ naturally acts on $\pi_2(\CG)$ by

 For every $g,h,k \in \pi_1(\CG)$, we define

 Then the pentagon equation reads